 The fantail goldfish has a rounded, egg-like body and is characterized by its split tail fin.
 While any goldfish with a split tail is considered a “fantail”, fantail goldfish have their own show standards and are regarded as a separate breed.
+If their tails are unusually long then they can also be called “ribbontails”.

 Fantail goldfish temperament and care

 Fantails are probably the hardiest variety of fancy goldfish and are therefore a great option for the novice goldfish keeper.
 Fantails can survive in the same conditions as the comet and common goldfish and thus make excellent additions to ponds.
+They are a mellow breed of goldfish and do the best with ones similar to them although can be housed with other hardy goldfish breeds.
+Watch out for their tail though, some fish like to nibble the flowing tail and this can cause a problem.
+They are not very fast swimmers and can’t easily escape a tail nipper.

 Although not as fast as their slim-bodied cousins, such as the comet and the shubunkin, Fantails are fairly good swimmers and can co-exist with other faster varieties of goldfish.
 However, care should still be taken to ensure they get a fair share of the food in a community aquarium or pond.